bijay007/chat_app/README.md

-# chat_app
+# Chat App
-Simple chat app using react-native, graphql, apollo-client, node and express
+Simple chat app using react-native and apollo-server